Zooming Out A Thousand Times

 Looking closely at one moment in her life from decades before, Glennon saw herself with her father when she was thirteen.
 He was yelling and she was afraid.
 Then the moment zoomed out so that the same scene was part of an entire timeline.

-Now Glennon could see her father when he was a child in the company of his own father.
+Suddenly, Glennon could see her father when he was a child in the company of his own father.
 In addition to yelling, there was hitting.
 Then she saw her father’s father with his father when he was a small, hungry, fearful little boy on a ship fleeing a famine.
 And back and back it went.
 “None of it is okay or not okay,” her inner wisdom said, “You just see all of what is and has been.”
+It went on to explain:

 “If you want to know what God is, God is just a better view, and forgiveness is just zooming out a thousand times until you have my view…I see not just your planet but the entire universe, and then the beginning of time till the end of time all at once.
 And I promise you, from where I stand, every single last one of you makes perfect, perfect sense.